zzhhatthl/PoDDyHePo-projection/README.md

                                               check.names = F,
                                               colClasses = c(Area="NULL"))

-In the population forecasts, Age shoud be named exactly Age.
-Variable names like 2020 Total Population 31 Dec (projection 2019), 2020 Males Population 31 Dec (projection 2019) and 2020 Females Population 31 Dec (projection 2019) can be simplied to 2020 Total, 2020 Males and 2020 Females.
+In the population forecasts, Age should be named exactly Age.
+Variable names like 2020 Total Population 31 Dec (projection 2019), 2020 Males Population 31 Dec (projection 2019) and 2020 Females Population 31 Dec (projection 2019) can be simplified to 2020 Total, 2020 Males and 2020 Females.
 Data description is given below.

     # > str(population_forecasts)